Boris Shlapak

-Boris Shlapak is a former professional American football player who played placekicker one season for the Baltimore Colts.
+Boris Shlapak is an American former professional football player who was a placekicker for one season with the Baltimore Colts of the National Football League (NFL).
+He had no field goals in eight attempts, the most attempts in NFL history without successfully kicking a field goal.

 As a free agent, he kicked two field goals for the Buffalo Bills in the 1974 Pro Football Hall of Fame Game in Canton, Ohio.
 Shlapak spent his freshman year of college at Drake University before transferring to Michigan State University.
 He also played soccer professionally in the North American Soccer League for the Chicago Sting after changing his name to Ian Stone.
 He played in one league match and several friendlies for the Sting in 1975.